kurucaner/commitking/RULES.md

-# Contribution Tracking App - Rules
+# CommitKing - Rules

-Welcome to the Contribution Tracking App!
+Welcome to the CommitKing!
 This app tracks the number of consecutive days a GitHub user has been actively contributing through commits, pull requests, issues, and more.
 To ensure fair and accurate tracking, please follow the rules outlined below.

 ## Rules